AnonymousRand/python_markdown_environments/README.md

 \begin{exer}
 All dropdowns initialized in `ThmsExtension()` have a default `summary` value of `thm_type`, so using dropdowns like `pf` and `exer` here without a `summary` block is also fine.

-Also, since there's no extra summary after the theorem heading of "Exercise", there is no punctuation (the colon; default punctuation is a period) since we set `"use_punct_if_nothing_after": False`.
 \end{exer}
 ```